waste-of-kindergarten/xpython37-v0.1/python/Doc/reference/lexical_analysis.rst

 (``b'\xef\xbb\xbf'``), the declared file encoding is UTF-8 (this is supported, among others, by Microsoft's :program:`notepad`).

-If an encoding is declared, the encoding name must be recognized by Python.
+If an encoding is declared, the encoding name must be recognized by Python (see :ref:`standard-encodings`).
 The encoding is used for all lexical analysis, including string literals, comments and identifiers.

-..
-XXX there should be a list of supported encodings.

 .. _explicit-joining: